jkw801/ALSMaster/README.md

 Please change Alshistory.csv to ALSHistory_r.csv that I uploaded

-Now, There are 5 script.
+Now, there are 5 scripts.
-firstscript,secondscript,thirdscript,fourthsccript is just for data processing. test is for measuring model performance by c-index and so on.
+firstscript,secondscript,thirdscript,fourthsccript are just for data processing. test script is for validating model performance.